Consensys/0x_audit_report_2018-07-23/0x_Audit-final.md

 ## Appendix 1 - File Hashes

-The SHA1 hashes of the source code files in scope of the audit are listed in the table below.
+Find the full list of files in the scope including SHA1 hashes in the [Surya tool directory](./tool-output/surya/report.md).

 ## Appendix 2 - Severity